-- Port: Enter the port that vRanger should use to connect to the NetVault SmartDisk server-the default is 37453. - Timeout: Enter a value that determines how long to wait before terminating an idle connection. - (i) NOTE: Encryption is not supported for NetVault SmartDisk repositories.
+- Port: Enter the port that vRanger should use to connect to the NetVault SmartDisk server-the default is 37453. - Timeout: Enter a value that determines how long to wait before terminating an idle connection. - NOTE: Encryption is not supported for NetVault SmartDisk repositories. - 3 Click OK.